mkingsnorth/conform_object_docs/docs/_build/html/_sources/how_does_it_work.rst.txt

     The add-on in Grid Mode, with the grid visible.

-The add-on automatically creates a deformation grid object which is used to wrap the object to the surface of another using a |Surface Deform Modifier|.
+The add-on automatically creates a deformation grid object which is used to project the object to the surface of another using a |Surface Deform Modifier|.
 This grid object is **hidden** by default and can have its subdivisions configured.

 It automates the manual process of: